Devincog/Devincog7Blog/_posts/2024-01-12-a-new-year-a-new-beginning.md

 ---
 layout: post
-title:  "A New Year, A new Beginning"
+title:  "A New Year, A new Beginning, Right"
 categories: Philosophy
 ---

-# A New Year, A new Beginning, Right?